dananjayavr/get-shit-done/README.md

 Update this variable to point to the location of your hosts file.
 Make sure it is an absolute path.

 ## .get-shit-done.ini file
-You can add additional websites without altering the program's source code.
-First create a empty file in the same directory as the get-shit-done script in the following name,
+You can add additional websites without altering the script's source.
+First create an empty file in the same directory as the get-shit-done script in the following name,

 .get-shit-done.ini